 SoHo (or South of Houston Street) is known for its posh shopping, trendy art galleries, cobblestone streets, and cool vibe.
 Located in Lower Manhattan, it’s easily accessible on foot from other Downtown hoods.
-Find out why you should visit SoHo, the major attractions, and why you might want to call this neighborhood home during your trip to NYC.
+If you’re wondering what there is to do in SoHo, look no further.
+Discover why you should visit SoHo, the major attractions, and why you might want to call this neighborhood home during your trip to NYC.

 SoHo Neighborhood Vibe

 - Art Galleries

 The close proximity to subways, taxis, and other neighborhoods make SoHo one of the best neighborhoods in New York to call home.
 There’s plenty to do and see within walking distance, including Chinatown, Little Italy, NoLita, NoHo, TriBeCa, the Lower East Side, and Greenwich Village.
 The East Village is also just a few minutes’ walk away.